What is electrolysis and how is it performed?

 Yes I'd love to!
 Lets begin by saying that I am transgender myself.
 When I first began electrolysis it was because I had no money whatsoever and had a beard that laser had failed on.
 I was desperate for anything that could help.
 Quite often transgender individuals fall into an income trap, and end up on either ODSP or Ontario Works.
 As a group transgender persons represent the most unemployed and underemployed demographic.
 This was the situation for me, except I could not work due to childcare issues for a special needs child.

 When I started offering electrolysis services, it was almost exclusively to transgender people who had little to no money for their treatments.
 I'll say that I did not even cover the cost of probes .
 Let's be clear there is no money to be made providing these services, but I have done it because I have personally felt the dysphoria and desperation that excess hair can have on a trans person.
-I do have to control the costs of offering such services however and have had to discontinue our transgender Outreach program as a result.

 Is electrolysis painful?
 What can you recommend to reduce discomfort?